23o4i7/Sean-Sejin-Docs/index.md

 ## Intended User
 This document is targeted towards to the following users:
-Any users who want to create a Discord Bot.
+Any beginner developers who want to create a bot using Discord's API.

 ## Prerequisites
 To follow each step of the process, you need the following: